Shortrope/19-days-of-docker/1 Learning Docker 2nd Ed - Book/Chap7.SharingDataWithContainers.md

 ## **Sharing Host Data**
-You can mount  a host directory of file to a container's data volume during container launch (but not during build with a Dockerfile) with the `-v` option.
+You can mount a host directory or file to a container's data volume during container launch (but not during build with a Dockerfile) with the `-v` option.
 The `-v` option has five formats